dshawul/Scorpio/INSTALL.md

       wget https://github.com/dshawul/Scorpio/releases/download/3.0/install.sh
       chmod +x install.sh
-      ./install.sh
+      ./install.sh -p HALF -t 80

+This downloads the installer fresh, because I could have changed scriptfrom time to time, and installs with HALF precision and minibatch size per GPU of 80.
 The installer takes care of everything for you including multi-GPU mode and other configurations.

 ## INT8 precision
 If your GPU does not support HALF precision, you most likely can use INT8 (most GPUs support this)